 Even the left-wing Brennan Center for Justice called the maps, which lock in 9 Democrat and 2 Republican districts, leaving only one competitive, an egregious partisan gerrymander.

-Wang’s work in New Jersey is what blew up PGP.
+Wang’s work in New Jersey is what blew up accusations and revelations about PGP.
 Princeton received complaints that Wang was deliberately manipulating data to achieve the outcome he wanted.
 One source said:

 “He’d fudge the numbers to get his way.
 He had an agenda.
 He was good at hiding it when he had to but it was clear Sam wanted Democrats to win and he was willing to cheat to make it happen.”

 In mid-February, Wang was hired to help a panel of judges in North Carolina to work on their maps.
-Days later he was again illegally communicating with plaintiffs, multiple times.
+Days later he was again communicating with plaintiffs, multiple times, against the terms of the confidentiality agreement.
 A Republican suit to fire Wang and another ‘non-partisan’ data expert was denied.

 At this point Wang was already under investigation by Princeton for data manipulation, though the school did nothing to remove him from work on map-drawing.